RTX/CollecetDelugeSamples/README.md

 ### it must start with SONG 3 Digits And can be A to Z at the end of the file name
 ### for example SONG000A.XML
 *

+The script dosnt change any of the Deluge filse or your songs its just making a copy of every sample contained in the song

 im sure there are some bugs here and there please go ahead and make this code better :)